carpentries-incubator/Natural-language-processing/episodes/01-introduction.md

 ### What is a word?

-When dealing with language our basic data unit is usually a word.
+When dealing with language, our basic data unit is usually a word.
 We deal with sequences of words and with how they relate to each other to generate meaning in text pieces.
 Thus, our first step will be to load a text file and provide it with basic structure by splitting it into valid words (this is known as tokenization)!

 ::: callout
 ### Token vs Word